shawnbrown/datatest/docs/api.rst

     self.assertSubjectSet('postal_code', state='Ohio')

-Multiple keywords can be used to further specify the data being tested.
+Multiple keywords can be used to further narrow the data being tested.
 The keyword filter ``state='Ohio', city='Columbus'`` limits the test to records where the "state" column contains the value "Ohio" *and* the "city" column contains the value "Columbus"::